nareshb7/GeeksForGeeks160/Day09/Approach.md

-# Notes for Day 08: Stock Buy and Sell – Max one Transaction Allowed (Array's)
+# Notes for Day 09: Minimize the Heights II (Array's)

 ## Approach